Sachar International Center, 209B

 Her research has won numerous awards including a doctoral dissertation award from HBS, a Best Dissertation award from AcademyHealth, a Sloan Industry Studies Fellowship, a best paper award from California Management Review, and several best paper proceedings awards from the Academy of Management.

 She was part of the team that founded the "Production and Operations Management (POM) Society's" College of Healthcare Operations, and served as President of the college.
-She is an associate editor at several leading journals including POM, Journal of Operations Management, Service Science, and won a prestigious "Distinguished Reviewer" award for Management Science, the leading journal in her field.
+She is the inaugural health care department editor for Journal of Operations Management, an associate editor at several leading journals including POM and INFORMS' Service Science.
+She was awarded a "Distinguished Reviewer" award for Management Science.

 Professor Tucker has written several case studies on process improvement in hospitals.
 She also designed in-class hands on exercises to teach about operations management theories, such as pull and push production systems, and internal supply chains.
 Webpage